Nicolas-Colombier/SquadSDM/README.md

 - `guildID` : Your Discord server ID
 - `mods` : The list of mods that will be in the 'updatemod' and 'deletemod' commands (**DO NOT DELETE THE LAST ONE**).
 - `server` : Each object is a server, if you have more then just add more object (be careful of the syntaxe).
 Each server can be on a different machine or user but need SSH access.
+- `allowedChannels` : The ID of the channels where the bot can be used for this specific server (if empty, the bot can be used in all channels).
+- `roles` : Each key is a command and the value is the ID of the role that can use this command (if empty, the command cannot be used).

 6. Deploy the commands on the bot :

 ```sh
 node utils/deployCommandsUtils.js
 ```
+**DISCLAIMER** : This command need to be executed each time SquadSDM is updated.

 <br>